fivetran/fivetran_sdk/development-guide.md

 ### RPC Calls
 #### CreateTable
-This operation should fail if it is asked to create a table that already exists.
+The `CreateTable` RPC call should fail if it is asked to create a table that already exists.
 However, it should not fail if the target schema is missing.
 The destination should create the missing schema.

 #### DescribeTable
-This operation should report all columns in the destination table, including Fivetran system columns such as `_fivetran_synced` and `_fivetran_deleted`.
+The `DescribeTable` RPC call should report all columns in the destination table, including Fivetran system columns such as `_fivetran_synced` and `_fivetran_deleted`.
 It should also provide other additional information as applicable such as data type, `primary_key`, and `DecimalParams`.

 #### Truncate
-- This operation might be requested for a table that does not exist in the destination.
+- The `Truncate` RPC call might be requested for a table that does not exist in the destination.
 In that case, it should NOT fail, simply ignore the request and return `success = true`.
 - `utc_delete_before` has millisecond precision.

 #### AlterTable
-- This operation should be used for changing primary key columns, adding columns, and changing data types.
+- The `AlterTable` RPC call should be used for changing primary key columns, adding columns, and changing data types.
 - However, this operation should not drop any columns even if the `AlterTable` request has a table with a different set of columns.
 Dropping columns could lead to unexpected customer data loss and is against Fivetran's general approach to data movement.

 #### WriteBatchRequest